sujayy1983/Home-Device-Automation-Framework/README.md

 3. Voice activated controls (Leveraging google assistant) or integration with AIY Google kit
 4. More detailed analysis of Kaggle datasets
+5. Release unittest options.
+For now it is evolving

 ### Issues